alexkurowski/solo-toolkit/README.md

 ### Deck of cards

 A standard deck of 52 cards plus two optional joker cards.
+An optional deck of oracle major arcana cards is also available.

 ### Random generators